serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Data/DefaultSqlConnections/ListConnectionStrings.md

 ## Return Value

-List of all registered connections
+The list of all registered connections.

 ## See Also